Randomised algebraic constructions for the no-$(k+1)$-in-line problem: Introduction

-Then in \autoref{sec:constructionGeneral}, we use this construction as a building block to prove \autoref{k_asymp}. \autoref{sec:smallK} is dedicated to the refinement of the techniques detailed in \autoref{sec:constructionGeneral} in order to get improved bounds on $f_k(n)$ when $k$ is a small constant.
-Finally, using a slightly different technique, we improve the lower bound in the case $k=3$ and prove \autoref{k=3} in \autoref{sec:k=3} to complete the table of \autoref{k_small}.
+Then in \autoref{sec:constructionGeneral}, we use this construction as a building block to prove \autoref{k_asymp}.
+The more technical part of the argument, consisting mainly of the required computations, is carried out in the next section.
+The general lower bound of \autoref{k_asymp} can be slightly improved for sporadic cases of $k$ via the combination of two further building blocks, relying on the construction for $k=2$ by Hall et al., and \autoref{sec:smallK} is dedicated to the refinement of the techniques detailed in \autoref{sec:constructionGeneral} in order to get improved bounds on $f_k(n)$ when $k$ is a small constant.
+Using a slightly different technique, we improve the lower bound in the case $k=3$ and sketch the proof of \autoref{k=3} in \autoref{sec:k=3} to complete the table of \autoref{k_small}.
+The exact calculations are carried out in \autoref{sec:full_k=3}.
+Finally, we discuss some open and related problems in \autoref{sec:conclusion}.